Serving a web site from a shell script is fun and easy

 In particular, this command is written for the ncat distributed as part of the nmap project; certain other versions of netcat lack the -e argument this server depends on.

-The exact ncat invocation looks like this.
+The exact invocation looks like this:

 ncat -k -l -p $server-port -e $0